ranjodhsingh1729/ToyHttpServer/README.md

 # A TOY HTTP SERVER

 This is my toy implementation of an extremely basic http server.
+Any and all suggestions are welcome.

 ## High Level Design Targets